posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 And be sure to escape any grep-sensitive characters in your suite name (and to remove the change from src/test/index.ts before you submit).

+### Testing Python Scripts

+The extension has a number of scripts in ./pythonFiles.
+Tests for these scripts are found in ./pythonFiles/tests.
+To run those tests:

+* `python2.7 pythonFiles/tests/run_all.py`
+* `python3 -m pythonFiles.tests`

+By default, functional tests are included.
+To exclude them:

+`python3 -m pythonFiles.tests --no-functional`

+To run only the functional tests:

+`python3 -m pythonFiles.tests --functional`

 ### Standard Debugging

 Clone the repo into any directory, open that directory in VSCode, and use the `Launch Extension` launch option within VSCode.